drbh/simd-alphatensor-rs/README.md

 ### Generation

 You can manually generate this code via some scripts.
-Currently the algorithims are parsed by first converting the released numpy matrix files into python code. 🙏 big shout out to @https://github.com/99991 for this gem: [here](https://github.com/deepmind/alphatensor/issues/3).
+Currently the algorithms are parsed by first converting the released numpy matrix files into python code. 🙏 big shout out to @https://github.com/99991 for this gem: [here](https://github.com/deepmind/alphatensor/issues/3).
 Once this python code is generated we can parse it into rust code and finally we can use the code as a library.

 ```bash
 # fetch files from deepmind's github